 How many beds will the new hospital have?

-The new hospital will have 136 beds and be constructed to be able to expand to 196 beds.
+Upon opening in early 2025, the new hospital will have 136 beds and be constructed to expand to 184 beds.

 Will newborn deliveries and maternal health be available at the new hospital?